top of page

 “This isn’t just a story about baseball.
 It’s about life and the beauty of knowing and accepting who you are.” - Jeff Passan, ESPN

-"If God is in the details, then what Tim Brown has done with the story of Eric Kratz is divine" - Mark Kriegel, author of Pistol
+"If God is in the details, then what Tim Brown has done with the story of Eric Kratz is divine" - Mark Kriegel, sportswriter, broadcaster, and author of Namath: A Biography, Pistol: The Life of Pete Maravich, and The Good Son: The Life of Ray “Boom Boom” Mancini.

 "This is a tale of ultimate grinders who toil in obscurity yet epitomize integrity." - Bill Plaschke, Los Angeles Times